bluekvirus/Stage.js/HOWTO.md

 The application bootstrapping sequence can be modified, since we are simply using the `Marionette.Application` object, you can add your own environment preparation code as initializers:
 ```
-//"initialize:before" / onInitializeBefore;

 Application.addInitializer(function(options){
     //go to check user's session
-    app.navigate(...);
+    return app.remote('api/v1/user/touch').done(...);
 });
-Application.addInitializer(function(options){...});
+Application.addInitializer(function(options){
+   //...anything sync or async(return a promise)...
+});
 ...

-//"initialize:after" / onInitializeBefore;
-//"start" / onStart;

-Application.setup({...}).run();
+Application.run();
 ```

-Plus the events we put in during application loading:
+Plus the events we put in after running your initializers:
 ```
 app:before-mainview-ready //fired before the application is shown
 app:mainview-ready //fired after the application is shown
 ```
-**Important**: Only after the `app:mainview-ready` event, can the application start its initializer-calling sequence.
-In other words, if you've added customized initializers, they will be called after the `app:mainview-ready` event.

-**Tip**: You can swap application template using the `Application.setup()` call upon receiving the `app:before-mainview-ready` event to layout your application differently on different platforms.
+**Tip**: You can swap application template using the `Application.setup()` call upon receiving the `app:before-mainview-ready` event to configure/layout your application differently on different platforms.
 (Use the `Modernizr` global variable for platform/feature detections.)

-You can also make good use of the `app:navigate` event for context preparation.
+You can also make good use of the `app:navigate` event for context preparation in the initializers.

 Let's proceed to define your contexts so you have something to show after the application starts.